 - Bit by bit, add in the dry mixture of ingredients into the wet mixture.

 - Once all combined, shape into squares.
+Use a butter knife to trim the edges for a cleaner look.

 - Bake for 25 minutes, then remove and cool.